hoodoer/JS-Tap/README.md

 The main user interface for custom payloads is from the top menu bar.
 Select **Custom Payloads** to open the interface.
 Any existing payloads will be shown in a list.
 The bottom button bar allows you to import and export the list.
 A **Show Editor** button allows you to create and edit payloads.
 To load an existing payload for editing, open the editor and select the payload by clicking on it in the **Saved Payloads** list.
 Once you have payloads defined and saved, you can execute them on clients. <br>

 In the main **Custom Payloads** view you can launch a payload against all current clients (the **Run Payload** button).
 You can also toggle on the **Autorun** attribute of a payload, which means that all new clients will run the payload.
 Note that existing clients will not run a payload based on the Autorun setting. <br>

+You can toggle on **Repeat Payload** and the payload will be tasked for each client when they send an update to the JS-Tap server.
+Remember, the rate that a client checks for custom payload tasks is variable, and that rate can be changed in the main JS-Tap payload configuration.
+That rate can be changed with a custom payload. <br>

 To run a payload on a single client user the **Run Payload** button on the specific client you wish to run it on, and then hit the run button for the specific payload you wish to use.